-[TR SOMEIP 00423] [As optimization the following behavior shall be activatable: |
+[TR_SOMEIP_00423] [For optimization purpose the following behavior shall be supported as option:

-[TR_SOMEIP_00424] [Find messages received with the Unicast Flag set to 1, shall be answered with a unicast response if the last offer was sent when the last message was sent less than 1/2 CYCLIC_OFFER_DELAY (for requests/subscribes this is 1/2 CYCLIC_REQUEST_DELAY) ago. |

-[TR_SOMEIP_00425] Find messages received with the Unicast Flag set to 1, shall be answered with a multicast reponse if the last offer was sent 1/2 CYCLIC_OFFER_DELAY or longer ago (for requests/subscribes this is 1/2 CYCLIC REQUEST DELAY or longer).

-[TR_SOMEIP_00426] \lceil Find messages received with Unicast Flag set to 0 (multicast), shall answered with a multicast response. \mid
+- Find messages received with the Unicast Flag set to 1, shall be answered with a unicast response if the last offer was sent less than 1/2 CYCLIC_OFFER_DELAY ago. - Find messages received with the Unicast Flag set to 1, shall be answered with a multicast RESPONSE if the last offer was sent 1/2 CYCLIC_OFFER_DELAY or longer ago. - Find messages received with Unicast Flag set to 0 (multicast), shall be answered with a multicast response.